Training course: Tuning In – To Learning and Youthpass

-Participating countries: Youth in Action Programme countries, Partner countries neighbouring the EU
+Participating countries: Erasmus+: Youth in Action Programme countries

 Apply here: Application form

-Inquiries about this training course: Alessia Cecchini, E-Mail: firstname.lastname@example.org
+Inquiries about this training course: Gisele Evrard Markovic at firstname.lastname@example.org

-This four-day training course provides practical support to facilitating learning in youth work activities, based on the concept of the Youthpass process.
+This five-day training course provides practical support to facilitate learning in youth work activities, based on the Youthpass process.

-There is a lot of learning taking place in youth work.
-There is also growing attention on how to make better use of that aspect of youth work, in the view of the societal developments affecting young people and the shifting views on learning and education as such.
-The facilitation of learning has become an increasingly important topic, with more and more youth workers facing the questions outlined above.
+A lot of learning takes place in youth work, and there is a growing attention on how to make better use of that aspect, especially in view of the societal developments affecting young people and the shifting views on learning and education as such.
+Hence, facilitating learning and self-directed learning has become an increasingly important topic, for more and more youth workers.

 – What is the learning potential of youth work, what kind of competences can young people develop?